sammothxc/trailforkd/README.md

 ## Running Locally

-No build step.
-Open `trailforkd.html` directly in a browser.
+No build step, just open `trailforkd.html` directly in a browser.

 ## Docker Deployment